-Piedmont Makers will host the 5th annual Piedmont School Maker Faire on Sunday, April 22, 2018 11-3pm at Piedmont High School in collaboration with PAINTS and CHIME.
-We will feature over 100 S.T.E.A.M. projects from Beach, Havens, Wildwood, Piedmont Middle School, and Piedmont High School students along with hands-on projects from community makers, live music from student musicians & bands, student films, and food trucks!
+Piedmont Makers hosted the 5th annual Piedmont School Maker Faire on Sunday, April 22, 2018 11-3pm at Piedmont High School in collaboration with PAINTS and CHIME.
+We featured over 100 S.T.E.A.M. projects from Beach, Havens, Wildwood, Piedmont Middle School, Millennium High School, and Piedmont High School students along with hands-on projects from community makers, live music from student musicians & bands, student films, and food trucks!